marcelovani/cache_purger/README.txt

 If you tick 'Display purge button' The purge button will appear on each block.
 When you click on it, it will purge the cache for that block.

-If you tick 'Purge blocks cache automaticaly' Cache Purger will lush blocks cache when changes are made on entities and nodequeues.
+If you tick 'Purge blocks cache automatically' Cache Purger will lush blocks cache when changes are made on entities and nodequeues.

 Flushing blocks